hi-rad/ontology-alignment-project/README.md

 After running the files, all results will be presented and the figures will be generated and put in the `data` directory.
 The code can use `cuda` or `cpu` depending on the hardware availability.

 ## 4. Results
-We first need to create graphs for each concept based on the concepts related to it.
+We first need to create graphs for each concept based on its related concepts.
 Figure 1 shows a sample concept graph with the blue node as the main concept and the blue nodes as the related concepts.

 ![Figure 1.
 Sample Concept Graph](/data/sample_graph_5088.png)